Product Carbon Footprint

 Methodology

 In order to support this development with data and make it transparent, FUCHS has published its own methodology for partial PCF calculation (cradle-to-gate).
-The methodology is based on ISO 14067:2018, which is the most common and accepted standard on PCF methodology.
+The methodology is based on ISO 14067:2018 and the Greenhouse Gas Protocol Product Standard, which are the most common and accepted standards on PCF methodology.
+In addition, the latest version of the FUCHS methodology also follows the recently published industry standard of UEIL and ATIEL, which has been certified by an independent third party (TÜV Rheinland).

 The "cradle-to-gate" scope and thus the resulting PCF include all greenhouse gas emissions from our upstream supply chain (cradle-to-FUCHS-inbound-gate), as well as the emissions at FUCHS (gate-to-gate).
 The emissions taken into account are defined according to the known Scopes 1-3 of the Greenhouse Gas Protocol (GHG Protocol) (see graphic above).
 Since FUCHS calculates a partial PCF in the scope cradle-to-gate, any emissions from the downstream supply chain (downstream scope 3) are not included.